ShiveshM/GolemFlavor/docs/source/physics.rst

   \pi\text{ decay}\rightarrow
   \left(f_e:f_\mu:f_\tau\right)_\text{S}=\left(1:2:0\right)_\text{S}

-For all discussions on the astrophysical neutrino flavour composition, the neutrino and antineutrino fluxes will been summed over as it is not yet experimentally possible to distinguish between the two.
-In the case that the muon interacts in the source before it has a chance to decay, e.g.\@ losing energy rapidly in strong magnetic fields or being absorbed in matter, only the :math:`\nu_\mu` from the initial pion decay escapes and so the source flavour composition is simply:
+For all discussions on the astrophysical neutrino flavor composition, the neutrino and antineutrino fluxes will been summed over as it is not yet experimentally possible to distinguish between the two.
+In the case that the muon interacts in the source before it has a chance to decay, e.g.\@ losing energy rapidly in strong magnetic fields or being absorbed in matter, only the :math:`\nu_\mu` from the initial pion decay escapes and so the source flavor composition is simply:

 .. math::